Arlorean/Casper/README.md

-In **1992** Andrew ported the emulator to C code and we then ported it to [X Windows](https://en.wikipedia.org/wiki/X_Window_System) so we could play [Match Day](https://www.worldofspectrum.org/infoseekid.cgi?id=0003067) where each of us played on our own [Sun SparcStation](https://en.wikipedia.org/wiki/SPARCstation_1) with the emulator essentially running as a backend server.
+In **1992** Andrew ported the emulator to C code and we then ported it to [X Windows](https://en.wikipedia.org/wiki/X_Window_System) so we could play [Match Day](https://www.worldofspectrum.org/infoseekid.cgi?id=0003067) where each of us played on our own [Sun SparcStation](https://en.wikipedia.org/wiki/SPARCstation_1) with the emulator essentially running as a back-end server.

 In **1996** Sun released their first version of the Java Develop Kit with the tag line *write once, run anywhere*.
-I was completely sold, especially when I saw their Web Browser implemention [HotJava](https://en.wikipedia.org/wiki/HotJava) written 100% in Java with a new [Java Applet](https://en.wikipedia.org/wiki/Java_applet) model for running Java content inside a Web Browser.
+I was completely sold, especially when I saw their Web Browser implementation [HotJava](https://en.wikipedia.org/wiki/HotJava) written 100% in Java with a new [Java Applet](https://en.wikipedia.org/wiki/Java_applet) model for running Java content inside a Web Browser.
-I could see that we could resurrent the emulator and port it to Java.
+I could see that we could resurrect the emulator and port it to Java.
-Yes it would be slow, since the Java Bytecode was interpretted, but Just-in-Time (JIT) compilation was coming and I knew I couldn't wait.
+Yes it would be slow, since the Java Bytecode was interpreted, but Just-in-Time (JIT) compilation was coming and I knew I couldn't wait.

-In **1997** during the [browser wars](https://en.wikipedia.org/wiki/Browser_wars) Netscape and Internet Explorer were both viaing to be the best Web Browser on the market and Java Applet performance was a differentiator for them.
+In **1997** during the [browser wars](https://en.wikipedia.org/wiki/Browser_wars) Netscape and Internet Explorer were both vying to be the best Web Browser on the market and Java Applet performance was a differentiator for them.
 They both came our with JIT support for Java Applets around the same time and suddenly the Java Spectrum Emulator (Jasper) got a new lease of life.
 With JIT it ran in real-time on a 133Mhz Pentium in 16Mb RAM.
 We even got some